-The officially approved school uniform garments are listed below.
+The officially approved school uniform garments are listed on our website at the above noted link.
 Please note that all items are embroidered with the school's official logo and are unisex (apart from the girl's skirt).
 Please do not purchase items of "uniforms" other than those officially approved as part of our school uniform.